hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 For the sake of uniformity, it might be beneficial to nest the root `public_key` and `private_key` under an `iroha` namespace, resulting in `iroha.public_key` and `iroha.private_key`.

 Please note that this list is not exhaustive.
-During the configuration reference design process, we might encounter further areas of improvement and additional renaming suggestions.
+During the configuration reference design process, we might encounter further areas of improvement and additional renaming suggestions, which shall be reflected as updates to the RFC.

 #### Summary